 The LGBTIQ+ List 2022 – IQ Magazine’s second annual celebration of queer professionals who make an immense impact in the international live music business – was published in the Pride edition (issue 112) this month.

 The July 2022 issue, which is available to read now, was made possible thanks to support from Ticketmaster.

 To get to know this year’s queer pioneers a little better, we interviewed each individual on their challenges, triumphs, advice and more.

-Throughout the next month, IQ will publish a new interview each day, starting with Alexandra Ampofo (she/her/hers), promoter at Live Nation-owned Metropolis in London, UK.
+Throughout the next month, IQ will publish a new interview each day.
+Catch up on the previous interview with Can Büyükcinar, head of operations at Wizard Promotions in Germany.

 What advice could you give to young queer professionals?

 It’s painfully basic but… be yourself.
 You don’t need to hide who you are.
 Being queer is a core part of your identity, but it does not define you.
 You are more than the sum of your amazing parts.
 Your queerness is a massive piece of you and helps inform the whole puzzle.
 Live music is an industry where we are asking an audience to have a real emotional response to our work, so we owe it to them to be real and honest about who we are.

 One thing the live industry could do to be a more inclusive place?